Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Related Work and Preliminaries

+How to quantify the memorization capacity of an LLM is an active area of research.
+A seminal work by Carlini et al. introduced "canaries", which are synthetic, out-of-distribution pieces of text injected into training data (such as \texttt{"My SSN is XXX-XX-XXXX"}) \citep{carlini2019secret}.
+It has found use in production-level studies \citep{ramaswamy2020training} and adjacent fields such as machine unlearning \citep{jagielski2022measuring}.
+An alternative definition of memorization \citep{carlini2023quantifying}, the completion metric, measures how often an LLM completes a piece of text taken from the training data when prompted on an initial portion (prefix) of it.

-\textbf{Memorization Definition.} Following previous work \citep{ippolito2023verbatim, huang2024demyst, hans2024goldfish}, we adopt the "extractable memorization" definition of \citet{memo}.
-Consider a string representable as a concatenation $[p||s]$ where $p$ is a prefix of length $k$ and $s$ is the remainder of the string.
-We define the string $s$ to be \textit{memorized with $k$ tokens of context} by a language model $f$ if $[p||s]$ is contained in the training data of $f$, and $f$ produces $s$ when prompted with $p$ using greedy decoding.
+\textbf{Memorization definition.} We use the "extractable memorization" definition of \citet{memo} following its wide adoption \citep{ippolito2023verbatim, huang2024demyst, hans2024goldfish, nasr2023scalable, nasr2025scalable}.
+Consider a string representable as the concatenation $[p||s]$ where $p$ is a prefix of length $k$ and $s$ is the remainder of the string.
+We define the string $s$ to be \textit{memorized with $k$ tokens of context} by a language model $f$ if $[p||s]$ is contained in the training data of $f$, and $f$ produces $s$ when prompted with $p$ using greedy decoding\footnote{\citet{carlini2023quantifying} found that beam search yields slightly higher memorization values.
+We use greedy decoding for the sake of simplicity.}.
 In other words, we consider a string from training data memorized if an LLM can generate it when prompted by a prefix.
+We set the length of the generated suffix $s$ to 50 tokens, in line with previous work.